-- Final individual federal and state income tax returns: The federal and state tax returns are due by Tax Day of the year following the individual’s death.
+- Final individual federal and state income tax returns: Federal and state tax returns are due by Tax Day of the year following the individual’s death.

-- Federal estate tax return: Due nine months after the individual’s death, though an automatic six-month extension is available if asked for prior to the conclusion of the nine-month period.
+- Federal estate tax return: The return is due nine months after the individual’s death, though an automatic six-month extension is available if asked for prior to the conclusion of the nine-month period.
 This is required only of individual estates that exceed a gross asset and prior taxable gift value of $12.06 million ($24.12 million for couples).

 Dying With a Will in North Carolina